Last modified as of 2 October 2018

 We also use IP addresses in order to analyse trends, administer this Website, track users’ movements and gather broad demographic information.
 IP addresses are not linked to Personal Information.

 We also use de-identified Personal Information to analyse results of the program, and disseminate these findings as publications or reports, conference abstract or presentations.

-SP Health provides de-identified information to CSIRO so that CSIRO can use that information to analyse the results of the program, conduct research and disseminate these findings as publications or reports, conference abstracts or presentations.
+Digital Wellness provides de-identified information to CSIRO so that CSIRO can use that information to analyse the results of the program, conduct research and disseminate these findings as publications or reports, conference abstracts or presentations.

 De-identified information will also be provided to the CSIRO and the Glycemic Index Foundation in connection with evaluating the use of the Website, the tools made available on the Website and the effectiveness of the Total Wellbeing Diet program.
 For example, information about the number of unique users who visit the site, the demographic breakdown of the users of the site, the activities that visitors to the site engage in while on the site, food diary information, exercise logs and weigh-in details.
 De-identified information means data that is identified by a code and not by a person’s name or other personal details.